sebagnz/tailwindcss-border-image/README.md

 This plugin provides a set of primitives that enable you work and fully customize border-image properties.
 It's not opinionated, meaning it doesn't provide any UI components, and it doesn't override any tailwind default values or configuration.

+## Storybook

+In this [storybook][storybook] you'll find examples of real use cases and cool things you can build using this property.

 ## Browser compatibility

 The border-image property is widely supported.
 (Even since IE).
 You can check it's support [here][can-i-use-border-image].